What We Like About SEMRush?

 That’s not all, you will equally see not just the search volume for each of the keywords, but also, the keyword difficulty of each search term — and this will eventually tell us how difficult it will be to rank for these specific keywords.

 One hundred is the highest, therefore, the lower the keyword difficulty (KD), the better.
-Most times, anything that around 30s range or below is fine.
+Most times, anything that is around the 30s range or below is fine.
 You can compete!

 However, it starts to get a little harder after that point.
 Don’t even dare 70 and above!